dani9401/se_project_express/README.md

 ## Plans for Improvement

-The eventual goal is to create a server with an API and user authorization.
-It's also be great to add additional clarity in server responses so the user is especially clear on what the probilem is and what their next steps are.
+It'd be great to add additional clarity in server responses so the user is especially clear on what the probilem is and what their next steps are.